Vocational Fit Assessment and Employment Status in people with Intellectual Disabilities.

 The Vocational Fit Assessment is a 133-item survey used by transition teams that assesses both the abilities of workers and the demands of the job through a collaborative, data-based, decision-making process.
 This study focuses on quantifying the reliability and validity of the Vocational Fit Assessment.
 The significance of this research lies in the VFA’s potential to inform employment decisions and interventions and serve as an indicator of employment status among people with intellectual disabilities in transition to employment.
 Learn more at the Transition, Employment and Technology (TET) Lab website

-What are participants asked to do?
+What were participants asked to do?

 This research is funded by the NIH through the National Institute of Child Health and Human Development.